Coletterbox/RabbitProject/sprintLog.md

 #### Scrum master: Tolga
 #### Sprint review:
 *	What has been done?
-    * Implemented female and male fox objects simulation
+    * Implemented female and male fox objects simulation.
-    * Give birth works in objects simulation
+    * Give birth works in objects simulation.
-    * Made progress fox eating rabbits in no object’s version of simulation
+    * Made progress - fox eating rabbits in no object’s version of simulation.
-    * Bug found and fixed in no objects simulation
+    * Bug found and fixed in no objects simulation.
 #### Sprint retrospective:
 *	What went well?
-    *	Did more coding (L)
+    *	Did more coding.
+(Lubnah)
-    *	Did less Git(P)
+    *	Did less Git.
+(Philip)
 *	What did not go as well?
     *	No test and logs have been done.
 *	What could be done differently?
-    *	Needs more testing and logs for both objects and no objects simulation
+    *	Needs more testing and logs for both objects and no objects simulation.
-    *	Adding note for iml file problems to the readme (C)
+    *	Adding note for .iml file problems to the ReadMe.
+(Colette)

 ----